Megarev/olcPGEX_TextEnterer/README.md

   }
 }
 ```
-**Text Area** however doesn't allow you to copy-paste and select text at the moment
+**Text Area** however doesn't allow you to copy-paste and select text at the moment.